 About Autumn Brilliance Serviceberries

 ‘Autumn Brilliance’ serviceberries (Amelanchier x grandflora) are a cross between A. canadensis and A. laevis.
 Its genus name stems from the French provincial name for Amelanchier ovalis, a European plant in this genus and, of course, its cultivar name is reminiscent of its brilliant orange/red fall hues.
-It is hardy in USDA zones 4-9.
+It is hardy in USDA zones 4 through 9.

-The serviceberry ‘Autumn Brilliance’ has an upright, highly branching form that grows from between 15-25 feet (4-8 m.) in height.
-This particular cultivar tends to sucker less than others, tolerates drought and is adapted to a variety of soil types.
+The serviceberry ‘Autumn Brilliance’ has an upright, highly branching form that grows from between 15 and 25 feet (4-8 m.) in height.
+This particular cultivar tends to sucker less than others, tolerates drought, and is adapted to a variety of soil types.